How is Oppo healthy?

 Is Oppo nut-free?

 Our Salted Caramel, Mint Choc Swirl, and Madagascan Vanilla flavours have nut-free recipes.
-However, all of our ice creams are manufactured in a factory which does handle nuts.
+Our Chocolate and Hazelnut contains nut pieces.
+All of our ice creams are manufactured in a factory which does handle nuts.
 This means that we cannot guarantee that our ice cream is nut-free as traces may be present.

 Our Secret Ingredients